Where did Michael Hartnett get the idea for the title of A Farewell to English?

 Section 2

-The second movement follows the strict requirements of the Dánta Grá and there are striking stylistic differences between the English and Irish versions.
-The Irish version consists of eight quatrains each describing Ita Cagney’s classical appearance.
-The English version is in free-verse and describes in minute detail Ita Cagney’s head from ‘her black hair’ to her throat which ‘showed no signs of age’.
+The second movement follows the strict requirements of the Dánta Grá, and there are striking stylistic differences between the English and Irish versions.
+The Irish version consists of eight quatrains, each describing Ita Cagney’s classical appearance.
+The English version is in free-verse and describes in minute detail Ita Cagney’s head from ‘her black hair’ to her throat, which ‘showed no signs of age’.
 Her hair is black save for a single rib of grey which stands out ‘like a steel filing on a forge floor’.
-The poet here obviously calling on his Maiden Street childhood and scenes from John Kelly’s forge which he had already immortalised in verse (Collected Poems 104).
+The poet here is obviously calling on his Maiden Street childhood and scenes from John Kelly’s forge, which he had already immortalised in verse (Collected Poems 104).

 Section 3